nighotY/SpotifyFrequently/README.md

 - if you would like to set the envornment

   python -m venv <enviormnet_name>
-- to activate enviorment
+- to activate enviorment \
   envoirment_name/Scripts/activate.bat

-- Install the requirements \
+- Install the necessary packages by running:  \
   cd Spotifyfrequently \
   pip install -r requirements.txt\